-1539-9087/2021/03-ART25 \$15.00
+1539-9087/2021/3-ART \$15.00

-https://doi.org/10.1145/3442339
+https://doi.org/10.1145/nnnnnnnnnnn

-behavior to be traced at an instruction granularity, which allows cache vulnerability to be measured and enables new avenues of research.
+role in radiation behavior, yet are mostly neglected in current literature due in part to a lack of hardware interfaces that allow direct manipulation of cache data.
+This work helps to fill this gap by allowing cache behavior to be traced at an instruction granularity, which allows cache vulnerability to be measured and enables new avenues of research.

-Microprocessors are sensitive to electrical noise [1] and ionizing radiation [2] that may result in transient faults.
+Microprocessors are sensitive to electrical noise [1] and ionizing radiation [2] which may result in transient faults.
 There are several ways that these faults may be expressed, with one possibility being a bit-flip in which the electrical state of a component is altered enough to change the interpretation of a bit from a 0 to a 1 or vice versa.
 Traditional solutions such as shielding, duplication, or radiation hardening of the hardware have proven successful in high-radiation environments [3, 4].

-Robust hardware mitigation solutions may not be available for smaller systems with stringent limits on budget, power, and volume, such as CubeSats [5], which are growing in popularity [6].
+Robust hardware mitigation solutions may not be available for smaller systems with stringent limits on budget, power, and volume, such as CubeSats [5] which are growing in popularity [6].
 In place of traditional solutions, CubeSats often rely on hardware watchdog timers to detect a radiation-induced lock-up of their commodity processor [7].
 Software-based radiation mitigation techniques such as process-level redundancy [8] and code-level changes such as those used by dOSEK [9] may be able to provide increased fault tolerance.

 Testing and evaluating these software measures is difficult: effectiveness is dependent upon the hardware's radiation characteristics, hardware configuration, and the software workload [10].
-Insitu testing is often impractical when the intended environment is space, and radiation testing is time-consuming, difficult, and expensive [11].
+In-situ testing is often impractical when the intended environment is space, and radiation testing is time consuming, difficult, and expensive [11].
 An alternative is hardware-based fault injection, which either requires a significant amount of instrumentation or is limited to targeting interfaces made available by the hardware [12].

 Fault injection may be performed on a simulated target.
-There is a large range of simulation options that vary in how detailed the level of abstraction provided is, from flip-flop to source-level models.
+There is a large range of simulation options that vary in how detailed the level of abstraction provided is, from flip-flop to sourcelevel models.
 In general, the lower the level the abstraction is, the more accurate the fault injection will be [13].
 The simulators are designed to be accurate to the level of abstraction that they target, such as an instruction set architecture (ISA), but the implementation may differ from the target hardware.
 In the case of caches, simulators may provide limited options such as the number of levels, associativity, and size, whereas real caches with these same attributes can differ due to features such as merge buffers, prefetching, and line-fill policies.
 Simulators may also have fidelity issues with respect to cache reliability, as we explore in Section 2.1.

 Much of the research into fault injection assumes a fault model that excludes the memory hierarchy [13-17].
-These works cite the availability of protection measures such as Error Correcting Codes (ECCs) as justification.
-In Section 3, we present the case that the large contribution caches make to a processor's radiation cross section (a measure of the probability that radiation will cause a fault) and the occurrence of multiple bit single word upsets casts doubt on this assumption in the context of commodity hardware.
+These works cite the availability of protection measures such as Error Correcting Codes (ECC) as justification.
+In Section 3 we present the case that the large contribution caches make to a processor's radiation cross section (a measure of the probability that radiation will cause a fault) and the occurrence of multiple bit single word upsets casts doubt on this assumption in the context of commodity hardware.